-How to defend a mortgagee sale
+How to defend a New Zealand mortgagee sale

-If you fail to make the payments due under a mortgage on your home, the lender (the "mortgagee") has the right to recoup the loan amount through exercising the powers contained in the mortgage contract.
+If you fail to make the payments due under a mortgage on your New Zealand home, the lender (the "mortgagee") has the right to recoup the loan amount through exercising the powers contained in the mortgage contract.
 Usually this is done through the power to sell the property.

 The mortgagee must, however, fulfil certain strict legal requirements, including serving you (the "mortgagor") with the proper notice.
 If these requirements aren't met then you may be able to apply to the court for a remedy.